ifd3f/astrid.tech-old/content/projects/inventree/index.md

 title: Inventree
 status: wip
-desc: An inventory tracker to keep track of my pile of crap
+description: An inventory tracker to keep track of my pile of crap
 startDate: "2020-01-01"
 endDate: null
 tags: